Beth Schwanke, JD

 • Executive Director

-Beth Schwanke is the executive director of the University of Pittsburgh Institute for Cyber Law, Policy, and Security.
+Beth Schwanke has served as the executive director of the University of Pittsburgh Institute for Cyber Law, Policy, and Security since 2017.

 Schwanke previously served as senior policy counsel and director of policy outreach for the Center for Global Development, a think tank researching international development.